zenkj/luarc-5.1/README.md

 it is not used, no "garbage memory bubble" exists, the memory footprint is very small, and less GC overhead occurs.
 In some of tests, almost no GC is triggered when the application is running.
-This is extremely suitable for devices with small memory capacity and many temporary heap objects are used.
+This is extremely suitable for devices with small memory capacity and many temporary heap objects.

 The Mark/Sweep GC is used to reclaim garbage heap objects that have circular reference, which can't be reclaimed by reference counting.